TKassandros/GAHS/README.md

 # Data Sample

 The [Beijing Multi-Site Air-Quality Data Set](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data) from UCI Machine Learning Repository will be used for testing the GAHS procedure.
+In this case we are aiming and depicting the PM2.5 values in each monitoring station using input from all other monitoring stations.

 # Example of usage

+**First Step - Feature Engineering & Base Learners** Download the [data](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data) in a local directory.
+Then run the Base Learners.py.
+The final outcome should be a csv file (Hybrid_BaseLearenrs.csv), containing the hybrid dataset (features + base-learners), the true values and a column defining the folds.

 ```python
 from sklearn.neighbors import KNeighborsRegressor